zwe-htet-paing/fastapi-template/README.md

 # FastAPI Template with Auth, 2FA, RBAC, Rate Limiting, and Caching

 This is a boilerplate FastAPI project featuring authentication, two-factor authentication (2FA), role-based access control (RBAC), per-user rate limiting, and caching.
-Designed for building secure, high-performance APIs.
+Designed for building secure, high-performance APIs with a production-ready structure.

+> ⚡ **Production Ready**: Fully containerized with Docker and Docker Compose, including database migrations, Redis caching, and role-based access control for secure deployments.

 ## Features